General explanatory notes for business rates

 You can find full details on the relevant limits in relation to second properties and the current period for which a ratepayer may continue to receive relief after taking on an additional property via www.gov.uk/introduction-to-business-rates.

-The changes which should be notified are:
+The changes you should tell us about are:

 - the property becoming vacant,